informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/04-greeter-component.md

 we can treat the type returned from `app_greeter` as an abstract type, and "forget" the fact that `AppContext` implements `PersonQuerier`.

-This pattern of making use of Rust's trait system for depedency injection efficiently solves the
+This pattern of making use of Rust's trait system for dependency injection efficiently solves the
 [context and capabilities problem](https://tmandry.gitlab.io/blog/posts/2021-12-21-context-capabilities/) in Rust.
 Without it, we would have to rely on more exotic language features